Ceramic Dictionary

 e) A bowl by Núria Pié.

-Piece of porcelain decorated of luster gold in a reduction firing, made in 1988.
-A white opaque base fired at 1250 º C in an oxidizing heat and the 2ª fired at 750 º C reduction firing in a gas kiln.
+Piece of porcelain decorated with gold lustre in a reduction firing, made in 1988.
+A white opaque base fired at 1250º C in an oxidizing heat and the second firing was a reduction firing at 750º C in a gas kiln.
+A line of gold lustre was applied over a fired white base and a wooden pincher was passed over it to form the pattern of the lines.

-f) A bowl by Joan Carrillo
+f) A bowl by Joan Carrillo.

 Decorated with reflective metals.
 Enamel bismuth.
-Decorated with red copper on gold back ground and made with terracotta clay.
+Decorated with red copper on gold background and made with terracotta clay.

-g) Bowl by Núria Pié
+g) Bowl by Núria Pié.

-ca: LLUSTRE - COLORS
+ca: LLUSTRE - Colors

-es: LUSTRE - COLORES
+es: LUSTRE - Colores

 ca: SEGELLAT